MaciejOstrowskiIT/React_banking_app/README.md

 minimalistic CSS and HTML.
 The database which I am using is free and non-relative MongoDB with an external cloud cluster.

+Features:

+-   REST Api
+-   React router
+-   React Hooks
+    -   State
+    -   Context
+    -   Effect
+    -   Cusotm
+-   Cloud and non-relative Database (Mongo)
+-   Responsive Web Design

+The user can create his own account which is stored in the database.
+After logging in, it is possible to check the account balance and send a transfer for a specific user and credit card management.
+Personalization settings contains theme changer - "dark" or "light".